6uhrmittag/taskbutler/README.rst

 -  label_grocery: add the Todoist label you want to use for this feature
--  grocery_seperator: the character that seperates the task name and calculated value
+-  grocery_seperator: the character that separates the task name and calculated value
 -  grocery_currency: your currency.
 Tested with $ and € - but it should work with all symbols

 Start Taskbutler